rxght/vulkan-project/README.md

 > ### Todo:
 > 1. setup a 3D cube drawable
-> 2. add uniform buffer support
+> 2. textures
+> 3. some form of importing